 Why Is Self Care Important?

-As women in ministry leadership serving alongside our husbands in the church, it’s easy to get caught up in the needs of others, and neglect our own well-being in the process.
+As a pastors’ wives serving alongside our husbands in the church, it’s easy to get caught up in the needs of others, and neglect our own well-being in the process.

 Self-care is vital for our longevity and effectiveness in ministry.
 Here are a few reasons why self care activities are crucial for us: